bbatsov/metaredux/_posts/2021-08-01-cider-is-now-on-discord.md

 why I was more focused on documentation and exploring new communication channels, instead of new features and fixes.
 Over the years I've tried a lot of different support channels with varying degrees of success:

 - Mailing List (Google Groups) - never gained any traction.
 I've noticed the Clojure mailing list hasn't been that active in recent years as well, so I think mailing lists are losing popularity in general.
 A pity, if you ask me.
-At any rate - given that no one uses the mailing list I definitely considering to shut it down completely.
+At any rate - given that no one uses the mailing list I'm definitely considering shutting it down completely.
 - Gitter chat - never gained any traction.
 Gitter was somewhat popular a few years ago, but that's no longer the case.
 - GitHub Discussions - it's still new, but there's not much traction there.
 - StackOverflow - never gained much traction either, although it's certainly more used for CIDER than any of the above options.